g-savitha/portfolio/content/posts/38-thundering-herd.md

   - system-design
 ---

-# The Thundering Herd: When Your Cache Becomes Your Enemy

-It's 11:59 PM.
-India vs Pakistan is about to stream live on Hotstar.
-40 million people are staring at their phones, finger on the refresh button.
-Your Redis cache is set to expire at exactly midnight.

-At 12:00:00 AM - every one of those requests hits your server at the same moment.
-Your cache is empty.
-Your database never saw it coming.

-That's the Thundering Herd.
-And it's not a hypothetical.
-IRCTC, Facebook, Netflix - they've all been there.
-If you build systems at any kind of scale, you will be too.

----

-## Start Here: The Store Rush
+## Analogy: The Store Rush

-Before we touch a single line of code, let me paint you a picture.
+Before we touch anything technical, let me paint you a picture.

-A popular electronics store announces a massive sale: **everything 70% off, starting at 10:00 AM sharp.** By 9:59 AM, 2,000 people are pressed against the glass doors.
+A popular electronics store announces a massive sale - everything 70% off, starting at 10:00 AM sharp.
+By 9:59 AM, 2,000 people are pressed against the glass doors.
 The guard unlocks them at exactly 10:00:00.

 What happens?
 Everyone rushes in at once.
 The billing counters - designed for maybe 50 customers at a time - are instantly overwhelmed.
 Staff can't help anyone.
-The payment systems crawl.
+Payment systems crawl.
 Some people give up and leave.
 The whole experience collapses.
 Not because the store was bad.
 Because **the entire load arrived in the same second.**

-Now replace:
+Now map that to your system:

 | Store analogy | System reality |
 |---|---|